IronShield-Tech/IronShield/README.md

 - Your APIs are overwhelmed by thousands of malicious requests per second.
 - Attackers easily bypass basic rate limiting and firewalls.
 - You're suffering from Layer 7 DDoS attacks targeting your application's logic, not just network bandwidth.
-- Cloudflare® Enterprise protection is prohibitively expensive (often thousands per month).
+- Cloudflare Enterprise protection is prohibitively expensive.
 - Downtime directly costs your business users, revenue, and credibility.

 Open-source alternatives often fall short: